Saurabhtbj1201/DataVisCSV/README.md

-# DataVisPro - CSV Data Visualizer
+# DataVisCSV - CSV Data Visualizer

-**DataVisPro** is a free, privacy-focused, browser-based tool for visualizing CSV data as interactive charts, graphs, and tables.
+**DataVisCSV** is a free, privacy-focused, browser-based tool for visualizing CSV data as interactive charts, graphs, and tables.
 No coding required.

 ---